 If you’re wondering about security, well, encoding is not intended to provide security: encoding simply ensures that all Identity Cloud security event tokens use the same character encoding.
 That eliminates the problems that could arise if, say, the webhooks server is using UTF-8 encoding while the listener endpoint is using ISO 8859-1 encoding.

 So, yes, someone could decode one of your security event tokens, although it’s hard to see what they would gain by doing so.
 After all, no personally identifiable information is included in a Webhooks v3 security event token: although you might see a user UUID such as 6b004bc5-179c-45c2-815d-31b06169371d you will never see a user’s name, email address, phone number, or anything else that might give you some insight into who that user is.

-On a similar note, when Webhooks v3 reports a change made in the Identity Cloud,the security event token will indicate what was changed (for example, a user profile attribute or a password) but it will not report either the previous value or the new value for that item.
-For example, consider the following notification, which indicates that a user has changed his or her password:
+On a similar note, when Webhooks v3 reports a change made in the Identity Cloud, the security event token indicates what was changed (i.e., a user profile attribute or a password) but doesn't report either the previous value or the new value for that item.
+For example, consider the following notification, which indicates that a user has changed his or her email address: